Rostux/Neural-Style-Transfer/README.md

 * Compute the "style cost" for the current layer
 * Add the weighted style cost to the overall style cost (J_style)

-Once you're done with the loop:
-* Return the overall style cost.

 ```python